rotki/rotki/docs/api.rst

   :resjson bool result: Is true if all the caches were refreshed successfully.

   :statuscode 200: Caches were correctly updated
-  :statuscode 409: An issue during refreshing caches occured
+  :statuscode 409: An issue during refreshing caches occurred
   :statuscode 500: Internal rotki error

 Getting Metadata For Airdrops